The BEST Limoncello Whiskey Sour Cocktail Recipe

 This tart and slightly sweet 5 ingredient whiskey sour recipe is perfect for any time of the year!
-The citrus notes make this cocktail so refreshing and perfect those warmer months and special occasions.
-This whiskey cocktail is done up with orange bitters and limoncello to make an extra special drink!
+The citrus notes make this cocktail so refreshing and perfect for those warmer months and special occasions.
+This whiskey cocktail is elevated with orange bitters and limoncello to create an extra special drink!

-This whiskey cocktail recipe is the perfect fruity, cold, treat that can be served at barbeques, and outdoor events, and kept in the freezer, or cooler, for easy serving!
-Perfect to make in batches and easily transferred into pitchers that you can keep on ice!
+This whiskey cocktail recipe is the perfect fruity, cold treat that can be served at barbeques and outdoor events, and kept in the freezer or cooler for easy serving!
+Perfect for making in batches and easily transferring into pitchers that you can keep on ice!

 What is a whiskey sour?

-A whiskey sour is traditionally a mixed cocktail that includes bourbon whiskey, citrus, sweetener, and optional egg white.
-This cocktail beverage has been around since the late 1800's and is often enjoyed with a wide variety of whiskey's such as bourbon or scotch.
+A whiskey sour is traditionally a mixed cocktail that includes bourbon whiskey, citrus, a sweetener, and optional egg white.
+This cocktail beverage has been around since the late 1800s and is often enjoyed with a wide variety of whiskeys, such as bourbon or scotch.

 Ingredient Notes

-This spin on a classic whiskey sour is filled with limoncello, fresh squeezed orange juice, your favorite bourbon whiskey, orange bitters, and topped with ginger beer for the most perfect balanced cocktail!
+This spin on a classic whiskey sour is filled with limoncello, fresh-squeezed orange juice, your favorite bourbon whiskey, orange bitters, and topped with ginger beer for the most perfectly balanced cocktail!

-- Whiskey- for a more traditional whiskey sour, I recommend using your favorite bourbon whiskey for its clean, balanced flavor that compliments the citrus perfectly!
+• Whiskey– for a more traditional whiskey sour, I recommend using your favorite bourbon whiskey for its clean, balanced flavor that complements the citrus perfectly!

-- Orange juice-freshly squeezed orange juice is highly recommended for this recipe.
-Fresh citrus juices give provide a clean, bright, and not to sweet flavor to balance your cocktails!
+• Freshly squeezed orange juice is highly recommended for this recipe.
+Fresh citrus juices provide a clean, bright, and not too sweet flavor to balance your cocktails!

 See recipe card for details and quantities.